erwinpasia/Full-Stack-Data-Science/README.md

 Throughout the process, it’s essential to address constraints like legal, ethical, and security concerns, ensuring AI is both effective and responsible.

-## 4. Building a Techpreneur Skillset: Full-Stack Data Science + Entrepreneurship
+## 4. Building a Techpreneur Skillset: Applied AI Engineering & E2E Data Science + Entrepreneurship
-A Techpreneur skillset that combines Full-Stack Data Science with Entrepreneurship provides the foundation to build and scale innovative tech ventures.
+A Techpreneur skillset that combines Applied AI Engineering & E2E Data Science with Entrepreneurship provides the foundation to build and scale innovative tech ventures.
 It develops a holistic understanding of the AI and data pipeline; spanning data selection, model development, and deployment in production, while integrating business strategy, innovation, and market scalability.
 Through hands-on capstone projects, learners gain professional-level expertise in end-to-end data science (E2EDS), paired with entrepreneurial acumen to transform ideas into viable, scalable startups.
 Delivered in collaboration with leading research universities and top technology companies specializing in GPU-accelerated computing, AI, data, and automation, the program not only builds real-world competence but also opens pathways to advanced-degree opportunities and future-focused leadership in tech entrepreneurship.

 Based on Monica Rogati’s "Data Science Hierarchy of Needs," the curriculum provides a strong foundation in both the theory and practical application of data science, covering key competencies: